byterubpay/byterub-site/_posts/2017-08-20-overview-and-logs-for-the-dev-meeting-held-on-2017-08-20.md

 **\<fluffypony>** and then I met up with them 33c3, and they said that it's not worth us moving forward on it till Trezor 2.0
 **\<hyc>** if all the wallets use the same handshakes that saves everyone effort
 **\<fluffypony>** which was Coming Soon™
-**\<moneromooo>** Tim Ruffing requested keeping is internal as a courtesy.
+**\<byterubmooo>** Tim Ruffing requested keeping is internal as a courtesy.
 I don't think anhything like that applies to Ringct 2.0.
 **\<dEBRUYNE>** The 2.0 paper was posted on reddit too :P
 **\<hyc>** that's as close as we'll get to a "common firmware" - other hw wallets will be based on different chips anyway
 **\<msvb-lab>** Not sure how stable (management or technically) Trezor is, hoping Cedric follows through on the Ledger work is a possibility.
 We then do little or nothing and wait for results.